Develop a NOMAD plugin¶

 The CHANGE_TO_PLUGIN_NAME should be substituted by the name of the plugin you've created.
 In the above case it'll be sh nomad-sintering/move_template_files.sh.

-Finally, we should add the files we created to git and commit the changes we have made:
+Finally, add the files to Git and commit the changes you have made:

-At the very bottom of this place you should mark the "Read and write permissions" and the "Allow GitHub Actions to create and approve pull requests" options and click save.
+Scroll to the bottom of the page, select the "Read and write permissions" and check the "Allow GitHub Actions to create and approve pull requests" options, and then click Save.

 Creating a virtual environment